 7 Tips for Improving Small Business Security and Safety

-Small business owners invest a lot of time and money in the success of their companies.
-Unfortunately, small businesses are at significant risk when it comes to crime and property loss.
-There is the risk for shoplifting, burglary, vandalism and more.
-These types of crimes cost US businesses billions of dollars every year and much of it can be prevented.
+Business owners invest a lot of time and money in the success of their companies.
+Unfortunately, small business security is at significant risk when it comes to crime and property loss.
+There is a risk for shoplifting, burglary, vandalism, and more.
+These types of crimes cost US businesses billions of dollars every year, and much of it can be prevented.

-If you want to protect your small business from crime, you need to pay special attention to your alarm security practices.
-In this post, we are going to provide small business owners with a few practical tips that can help prevent crime and protect them against loss.
+If you want to protect your small business security from crime, you need to pay special attention to your alarm systems practices.
+In this article, we are going to produce small business owners with a few practical tips that can help prevent crime and protect them against loss.

 1. Check Doors and Windows

 Most business owners do not spend much time thinking about the quality of their doors and windows.
 As long as they shut and lock, they think the doors and windows provide adequate protection.
 As a small business owner, you should not settle for just having standard doors and windows.
 You want to make sure they can effectively protect against break-ins.

 You should consider installing doors made from reinforced wood or steel.
 If your doors are made from glass, consider roll-down safety gates.
 You could also consider reinforcing frames with metal plates and reinforced strike boxes.
 If you have a room where safe or other valuables are stored, you may want to invest in stronger interior doors for these areas.

 Along with checking the quality of your doors, you also need to inspect your locks.
 If your locks are of poor quality, they should be replaced.
 For an added alarm system, you should also think about installing smart locks as a measure for improved access control.